nvidia-holoscan/holoscan-sdk/examples/multi_branch_pipeline/README.md

   2. increment operators (`increment1` and `increment2`) that increment the received value by a given amount and then transmits that new value
   3. receivers (`rx1` and `rx2`) that print their name and received value

-The user can select the scheduler to be used by the application, but because there is more than one parallel path, it is recommended to use one of the multi-threaded schedulers in this scenario.
+The user can select the scheduler to be used by the application, but because there is more than one parallel path, it is recommended to use a multi-threaded scheduler in this scenario. `EventBasedScheduler` is the recommended choice and is the default in `multi_branch_pipeline.yaml`; the legacy `MultiThreadScheduler` is also selectable for comparison.
 The number of workers is controlled by the `worker_thread_number` parameter in `multi_branch_pipeline.yaml`.

 The key point of this application is not in the details of the operators involved, but in how their connections are configured so that different branches of the pipeline can execute at different rates.
 See inline comments in the application code explaining how the output port of `tx` is configured and how the input port of `increment1` and `increment2` are configured.